stackrev/vue-nuxt-gh-static-landingpage/README.md

   - [References](#references)
   - [Github](#github)

-NuxtJs is the defacto VueJs framework you would use to build your apps, these being Single Page App (SPA), Server-side Rendering (SSR), or Static-Site Generating (SSG).
-It's the latter that we will use to create an application for a sample event - to be forked by readers for their own landing pages.
+NuxtJs is the defacto VueJs framework used throughout the industry to build apps, these being Single Page App (SPA), Server-side Rendering (SSR), or Static-Site Generating (SSG).
+It's the latter that we will use to create web app for a sample event - to be forked by our readers for their own events' landing pages.

-Why Nuxt and a Static app?
+# Why Nuxt and a Static app?

-Nuxt simplifies and structures your projects, paving the path to enterprise-ready architecture with various CLIs and tools to boot.
+Nuxt simplifies and structures of your projects, paving the path to enterprise-ready architecture with various CLIs and tools to boot.
-We choose a Static app, because we want a Universal Application, which is discoverable and optimized for various search engines, plus the usecase here is simple with no external content to load or manipulate.
+We choose a Static app, because we want a **Universal Application**, which is discoverable and optimized for various search engines.
+The usecase here (a landing page for events) is simple with no external content to load or manipulate.

-The Nuxt shown here, is part of the release candidate 3, which is a major upgrade of the Nuxt used in the industry and wa released with VueJs' major update to version 3.
+The Nuxt version used here, is part of the release candidate 3, which is a major upgrade of the Nuxt used in the industry and following the release of VueJs' major update to version 3.

 # Initiatlize your Project

-For this project I will use *yarn* instead of *npm* to manage dependencies and build the app.
+For this project we will use *yarn* instead of *npm* to manage dependencies and build the app.

 To setup a project, nuxt offers a simple command to run within your node environment:

 `npx nuxi init app`

-Go to the *app* directory, and install all packages with using an  *yarn install*.
+Go to the *app* directory, and install all packages using *yarn install*.
 Once this is done, run an *yarn dev* and navigate to *http://localhost:3000/* in your browser.

 ![Image: Quickstart page on Brower](quickstart.PNG "Quickstart page on Brower")

-Since out of the box, nuxt3 comes with typescript, we should leverage the typing benefits by adding the required liraries and configuring type checkings.
+Since out of the box, nuxt3 comes with typescript, we should leverage the typing benefits by adding the required libraries and configuring type checkings.

-Add the libraries with:
+Add these libraries with:

 `yarn add -D vue-tsc typescript`